 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #SummerCarCare #CollectiveBias

 The best line of defense for a car is the 2 F’s.
-Fluids and Filter.
+Fluids and Filters.

-One of the easiest maintenance jobs to do on your car is change the air filter.
-A clean air filter keeps dust and dirt from circulating in your car’s engine and improve your engines performance.
-Just like in your homes HVAC filter, your car filter needs to be changed on a regular basis too.
-Summer time is not the time for your car to break down.
+One of the easiest maintenance jobs to do for your car is to change the air filter.
+A clean air filter keeps dust and dirt from circulating in your car’s engine and improve your engine’s performance.
+Just like in your home HVAC filter, your car filter needs to be changed on a regular basis tooSummertimeme is not the time for your car to break down.

 Our filter of choice is FRAM for our car.
-Hubby has been using them for years now on our 15 year old car.
-FRAM recommends to change your filter every 12,000 miles, but Honda recommends every 15,000.
-Follow recommended change intervals as noted in your vehicle owner’s manual.
+Hubby has been using them for years now on our 15-year-old car.
+FRAM recommends changing your filter every 12,000 miles, but Honda recommends every 15,000.
+Follow the recommended change intervals as noted in your vehicle owner’s manual.

 Another great thing is all we have to do is head to our local Walmart and all the FRAM filters are located in one convenient area in the auto care area.
 Not sure what part to buy?
 Just look in their parts book for your cars make and model and your part number will be listed.

 After the screws are removed, pull off the top and your filter is exposed.
-TIP: Put your screws in a baggie so you don’t loose them while you are working.
-They are almost impossible to find if they fall in the engine.
+TIP: Put your screws in a baggie so you don’t lose them while you are working.
+They are almost impossible to find if they fall into the engine.
 Don’t ask me how I know this.
 I just do.